 - Internal injuries and organ damage: These hidden injuries are potentially life-threatening and require immediate medical attention.
 Common causes include blunt force trauma from hitting seats, windows, or the floor of the bus involved.

-What Is the Average Bus Injury Compensation?
+What Are the Average Settlement Amounts for Bus Injury Compensation?

 Keep in mind that no two bus accident cases are exactly alike.
 A minor injury with a quick recovery will not receive the same settlement as a catastrophic injury that leads to a lifetime of disability.
 That’s why an individual case evaluation by an experienced bus accident attorney is important.